Unsupervised phase discovery with deep anomaly detection

-In this work, we demonstrate how to discover unknown quantum phases and to map out unknown phase diagrams in many-body systems using automated and unsupervised machine learning based on anomaly detection \cite{chalapathy2019deep, kwon2017survey,borghesi2019anomaly}.
-This approach is particularly useful when one is confronted with sufficient data from known classes of states and little or no data from unknown classes.
-Typical applications of anomaly detection are thus, for instance, credit card fraud detection \cite{porwal2018credit}, where one has to find fraudulent transactions in between orders of magnitude larger amounts of normal transactions or medical applications, where one attempts to detect a damaged tissue in an organism (as it is the case in \cite{seebock2016identifying} for retinal damage detection).
 Compared to previous unsupervised attempts in \cite{nieuwenburg2017learning, liu2017self,wang2016discovering,wetzel2017unsupervised,chng2017unsupervised}, this method needs only one or few training iterations and has better generalization properties from employing deep neural networks \cite{kawaguchi2017generalization, valle2018deep}.
 This allows for efficient fully automatized phase discovery in the spirit of self-driving laboratories \cite{Hase2019}, where artificial intelligence augments experimentation platforms to enable fully autonomous experimentation.
 Intuitively, the method explores the phase diagram until an abrupt change, an anomaly, is detected, singling out the presence of a phase transition.
 The intuition is similar to the approach introduced in~\cite{Zanardi2006}, where the authors proposed to detect quantum phase transitions by looking at the overlap between neighbouring ground states in the phase diagram.
 Here, the machine is used to detect these anomalies.
 Moreover, as we explain next, it does it from scalable data.